 Below, we aim to simplify the selection process with an in-depth guide to hiking socks for hot weather.
 We’ll start off with a few insights into the ingredients of a good sock before then moving onto a detailed buyer’s guide and a review of our top picks for 2019.

-Before all that, let’s begin with a few words on why sock choice is so important
+Before all that, let’s begin with a few words on why hiking sock choice is so important

 These are the best socks for hot weather hiking:

-In the Damascus Lightweight Crew, North Carolina-based Farm to Feet have created a USA-made product that’s more than capable of holding its own amidst its many foreign-sourced competitors.
-This lightweight sock is made with a high-performing merino-nylon-Lycra blend of materials that offer great breathability, comfort, durability, and odor-free feet, and its only noticeable failing is a slight lack of cushioning.
+This lightweight sock is made with a high-performing merino-nylon-Lycra fabric blend of materials that offer great breathability, comfort, durability, and odor-free feet, and its only noticeable failing is a slight lack of cushioning.

-In short, this is a tough, trail-ready sock that does everything its foreign-made competitors do using a chain of supply based entirely on home turf.
+In short, this is a tough, trail-ready, set of ultralight socks that does everything its foreign-made competitors do using a chain of supply based entirely on home turf.

 Where to Buy?
-Pick these up directly via the Farm to Feet website here.
+Pick this lightweight hiking sock up directly via the Farm to Feet website here.

 On the downside, this sock is prone to pilling after a few trips to the laundromat and can lose its shape after a month or two of regular use.

 Where to Buy?
-Pick these up directly via REI Co-op at this listing here.
+Pick these merino wool socks up directly via REI Co-op at this listing here.

 A bit of a wild-card entry on our list, the Injinji 2.0 Midweight Crew is a sock with a difference.
 Using a Vibram Five Finger-like toe design that wraps each digit in its own NuWool-Nylon sheath, this sock — claim makers Injinji — is the solution blister-prone hikers have been seeking for years.
 But how do their claims pan out in practice?